hantsy/helidon-sandbox/mp-jpa.md

           password: password
 ```

-A  `DataSource` properties is grouped under the `javax.sql.DataSource`  node.  `blogDataSource`  is the `DataSource`  qualifier name.  `dataSourceClassName` is required by [HikariCP](https://github.com/brettwooldridge/HikariCP).
+The  `DataSource` properties is grouped under the `javax.sql.DataSource`  node.  `blogDataSource`  is the qualifier name of a  `DataSource` .  `dataSourceClassName` is required by [HikariCP](https://github.com/brettwooldridge/HikariCP).
 The properties under `dataSource` node are general properties required to define a  `DataSource`.

-You can declare  multi datasources like the following:
+You can declare  multi `DataSource`s like the following:

 ```yaml
 javax: